marclarr/slidepanel/README.md

 ## Roadmap

 - Callback's and event's will be implemented once the plugin has matured.
 - Squeeze animation.
-Squeezes the panel and the canvas and shows both at the same time.
+Squeezes the panel and canvas to show both at the same time.
 - Sass variables for bezier animation curves.
-- Open and close functions in addition to toggle.
+- Fixing the bugs.

 ## Bugs

 - Within `slidepanel.init()` the `$(window).on( 'resize', _setPanelsCss );` is not working for new
   canvas size, when panel-width is in percent.
-- Panels, when switching from x to y side, show content of other panel to early.
+- Panels, when switching from x to y position, show content of other panel to early.
 - Close and open functions should really only do that.
 Currently they are both toggling-functions.

 ## Credits